 Diversification (Supporting).
 Diversification is another intensive strategy that has a supporting role in General Motors’ growth.
 The company has a low probability of using this strategy.
 Diversification supports business growth through new business.
 For example, General Motors could acquire a car rental services company in a domestic market to fuel business growth.
 This intensive growth strategy can contribute new business capabilities to support the differentiation generic competitive strategy.
 A strategic objective linked to this intensive strategy is to grow General Motors through new acquisitions of businesses outside the automotive industry.

-- General Motors Company – Corporate Strategy.
+- General Motors Company – Growth Strategy.

 - Liang, X., Luo, Y., Shao, X., & Shi, X. (2022).
 Managing complementors in innovation ecosystems: A typology for generic strategies.
 Industrial Management & Data Systems, 122(9), 2072-2090.